AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 Only built-in analyzers are supported (that is, those that are shipped with the product).
 Custom analyzers are not supported.

 To ensure performant operations, custom indexes need to be configured such that they are efficiently updated, and small.
-As a guideline, we recommend to verify on a development environment that the custom indexes are smaller than out-of-the-box indexes.
-To ensure stability of the system, AEM prevents deploying indexes that would negatively affect system stability and performance, and disables such indexes at runtime.
+As a guideline, we recommend to verify on a development environment that the total index size increases by at most 100% after adding custom indexes and customizing out-of-the-box indexes, compared to the total index sizes of an out-of-the-box environment.
+To ensure stability of the system, AEM may prevent deploying indexes that would negatively affect system stability and performance.

 ### Adding an Index {#adding-an-index}